a7-software/andaman7-api/guide/overview.md

 The **metadata** are essentially used when a collection of data is returned, basically to give pagination information.

 The key used for the **data** section depends on the data that is being returned.
 For example, if the server returns a single user, the key will be `user`.
-If a collection of user is returned, then the key is `users`.
+If a collection of users is returned, then the key is `users`.

 The **links** section will be explained in the [hypermedia](#hypermedia) part.